 My Kids Are Lazy

 In part this is because I get up at 5:45 am on workdays so I can have time in the morning to get ready for work, take my time eating breakfast, catch up on what is going on in the world, make my lunch and finish up the kids’ lunches before heading out the door at 7:30.
-So part of the early rising is conditioning and part of it is that as soon as I wake up in the morning, my brain starts thinking about the day ahead.
-Once I start thinking about what I can / need to do that day I find it very difficult to get back to sleep.
+Part of early rising is conditioning.
+Part of it is that as soon as I wake up in the morning, I start thinking about the day ahead.
+Once I start thinking about what I can / need to do that day it becomes very difficult to get back to sleep.

 Back to Saturday.

 By noon I had built a jig for a project I am working on, washed a couple of loads of laundry and hung one load out to dry, picked up some of the usual kid detritus that generally litters our house and worked on a new website for my woodworking business.
 In that time my kids had asked me to get them drinks, make them breakfast and lunch and do other things for them that they were perfectly capable of doing themselves.
 They had also generally rejected my requests to do some cleaning up around the house.

 So by the time I was making my lunch and one of my daughters came into the kitchen to ask if I could get her a drink – when she was standing beside the fridge I started wondering why my kids are so lazy.
 Shortly after that I started wondering if they were lazy or if I am a workaholic.